 - Add the oat flour, tapioca, baking powder and salt to a large bowl and whisk well.

-It is important to make sure your liquids are not cold, or it will cause the coconut butter to harden.
-The oil tends to separate from the coconut meat in the jar, so I like to empty the coconut butter in a separate container, warm up for just a few seconds in the microwave until it is warm and soft enough to stir.
+- It is important to make sure your liquids are not cold, or it will cause the coconut butter to harden.
+The oil tends to separate from the coconut meat in the jar and be very hard, and it's imperative that it's mixed back up properly before measuring.
+Otherwise, you run the chance of getting too much of just the oily part or just the meaty part, which will affect the end result.
+So I like to slightly warm up the jar (like 10 seconds) and empty the coconut butter in a separate container, warm up for just a few more seconds if too chunky still in the microwave until it is warm and soft enough to stir.
+It should be soft, but don't overheat the coconut butter or it will burn and ruin it.
 As you stir it, the warmth will melt it and make it more runny.
-Stir until completely smooth and runny, like the consistency of oil, then measure.
+Stir until completely smooth and runny, like the consistency of oil, then measure the weight.

 - Make a well at the bottom of the bowl and pour in the syrup, applesauce, vanilla, warm water and lastly, the melted coconut butter.
 Whip with an electric whisk or beater, starting slow and then gradually increasing.
 You only need to mix it for about 15 seconds, just to ensure it’s a smooth batter.
+Otherwise, use a large spoon to gently mix the batter until all moistened and no more flour is visible.
 Do not over-beat the batter.
 Gently stir in the chocolate chips.

-Pour the batter into the pan and bake for 25-30 minutes (for cupcakes 15-20 mins until clean toothpick, mine were done at about 17 mins), until a toothpick comes out clean.
+- Pour the batter into the pan and bake for 25-30 minutes until a toothpick comes out clean.
 Cool in the pan for at least 45 minutes before removing to firm up.

 - Place the cooling rack over a large plate before adding the ganache.
 This is necessary so that the excess ganache can drip through the cooling rack and keep your cake mess-free.